The Jealous Girlfriend opener is one of the first openers that most people test out after first reading The Game.

 Here they are:

-• The root provides context for the question.
+• The root.
+It provides context for the question.

-• The time constraint lets them know that you’re going to leave soon, which relieves any anxiety in the group.
+• The time constraint.
+It lets them know that you’re going to leave soon, which relieves some of the anxiety in the group.

 Style: Hey guys, let me get your opinion on something.
-I’m trying to give my friend over there advice, but we’re just a bunch of guys and not qualified to comment on these matters.
+I’m trying to give my friend over there advice, but we all know him so we’re pretty bias.

 Style: Okay, see that guy over there.
 Well, he has been dating a girl for three months.
 And she just moved in with him.
 Now, this is a two part question.
 So, imagine you’ve been dating someone for three months.
 And he is still friends with his old girlfriend from college.
 How do you feel about that?